flongo/atpackager/doc/builders.md

 # Concatenate JavaScript files: `JSConcat`

 This builder works similarly to `Concat`, however the content is considered as JavaScript, allowing for more specific processing.

 The content is not represented as a string but rather as an AST, until the end when it is generated back to a string, applying the given options.

-Before the content is generated, it is possible to wrap the JavaScript code with JavaScript code as well: both each input file individually and the output file afterwards.
+Before the content is generated, it is possible to wrap it with some JavaScript code.
+This holds for each input file individually and also for the output file afterwards.

 ## Configuration

 * The options `outputEncoding`, `header` and `footer` are the same as for `Concat`
 * `jsOutputOptions`, [`Object`](http://devdocs.io/javascript/global_objects/object), defaults to `{beautify : true, ascii_only : true, comments : true}`: options to be passed to UglifyJS when converting the AST to a string.

-Wrappers, [`String`](http://devdocs.io/javascript/global_objects/string), default to `"$CONTENT$"` (content is not wrapped): this should be some JS code containing the special $CONTENT$ keyword which will be replaced by the content of the concerned file.
+Wrappers, [`String`](http://devdocs.io/javascript/global_objects/string), default to `"$CONTENT$"` (the content is not wrapped): this should be some JS code containing the special `$CONTENT$` keyword which will be replaced by the content of the concerned file.
 Here are the possible wrappers:

 * `inputFileWrapper`: wrapper for each input file.
 * `outputFileWrapper`: wrapper for the output file.